Kilroy Realty Corporation research snapshot

 KRC AI Trading Strategy Framework

-The KRC AI trading strategy framework focuses on the office REIT recovery and income characteristics.
-KRC has a beta of 1.14, similar to the broader market with a high dividend yield.
+The KRC AI trading strategy framework focuses on the office and life science REIT recovery and income characteristics.
+KRC has a beta of 1.14 and a 5.53% dividend yield.
 These frameworks are informational and do not constitute personalized advice.

 Income / dividend capture setup

-Accumulate on pullbacks near the 50-day moving average (~$36) for the 5.6% dividend yield.
-The quarterly dividend of $0.54 per share provides income while waiting for the occupancy recovery thesis to play out.
-Monitor FFO payout ratio and occupancy trends each quarter.
+Accumulate on pullbacks toward the 50-day moving average near $37.70 to $37.80 for the 5.5% dividend yield.
+The quarterly dividend of $0.54 per share provides income while the occupancy recovery thesis plays out.
+Monitor the FFO payout ratio and quarterly same-property NOI growth, since a 2026 FFO payout ratio near 60% is healthy but GAAP-based payout is elevated.

-Exit if the dividend is cut or payout ratio exceeds 90% of FFO.
-Set a maximum 5% portfolio allocation given the office sector risk.
-Monitor lease expiration schedule and occupancy data quarterly.
+Exit if the dividend is cut or occupancy and same-property NOI trends deteriorate for several consecutive quarters.
+Set a maximum 5% portfolio allocation given office sector risk and track the 2026 expiration schedule and the large 2027 Kilroy Airport Center roll.

 Trend-following setup